With Ballot and Bayonet

 With Ballot and Bayonet: The Political Socialization of American Civil War Soldiers is a 1998 non-fiction book by Joseph Allan Frank, published by University of Georgia Press.

 Stephen V. Ash of University of Tennessee, Knoxville stated that despite the title, the book covers how preceding history had formed mindsets and that the actual topic "is considerably broader."

-Background

-The author used diaries and letters, from soldiers on both sides as sources.
+For sources, the author used diaries and letters from soldiers on both sides of the conflict.

 Contents

 The book's discussion portions do not often classify soldiers by their intensity of political understanding, but the organization of sources does organize by intensity of political understanding.